shinypebbles/Shelly/README.md

 ```
 {"id":0, "source":"init", "output":true, "apower":0.0, "voltage":236.4, "current":0.047, "aenergy":{"total":3158.258,"by_minute":[0.000,0.000,0.000],"minute_ts":1684960207},"temperature":{"tC":37.5, "tF":99.5}}
 ```
-The following procedure fetches the data and inserts it in the database.
+The following procedure fetches the data of connected plugs and inserts it in the database.
 ```
 create or replace PROCEDURE getplugstatus AS
   req   UTL_HTTP.REQ;
   resp  UTL_HTTP.RESP;
   value VARCHAR2(1024);
 BEGIN
-  for c1_rec in (select seq#
+  for c1_rec in (select P.seq#
-    , hostname
+    , P.hostname
-    from plug
+    from plug P
+       , connection C
+    where P.seq#=C.plugseq#
+    and C.enddate is null
     order by 1)
   LOOP
     BEGIN